-The details of how warp drive operated were not yet fully realized by the time Star Trek: The Next Generation went into production.
-It was Rick Sternbach who decided that Main Engineering was where the matter/antimatter reaction needed for faster-than-light space travel would form.
+The details of how warp drive operated were not fully realized by the time Star Trek: The Next Generation went into production.
+It was Rick Sternbach who decided that main engineering was where the matter/antimatter reaction needed for faster-than-light space travel would form.

-The vertical warp core had already been introduced on Star Trek: The Motion Picture.
-The thinking at the time was that the antimatter would be in magnetic containment, centered around the keel at the bottom of the engineering hull, sending antimatter up into the reaction chamber.
+The vertical warp core had already been introduced in Star Trek: The Motion Picture.
+The thinking at the time was that the antimatter would be in a magnetic containment at the bottom of the engineering hull, sending antimatter up into the reaction chamber.

-Sternbach solved that problem on The Next Generation by establishing deuterium tanks at the top of the warp core, which provided the necessary matter.
+Sternbach solved that problem by placing deuterium tanks at the top of the Enterprise-D’s warp core, which provided the necessary matter.